 Have you been hearing a lot about the benefits of aloe vera for hair?
-Me too!
+Me too, and it turns out is is a smart choice to use Aloe vera on your scalp and hair!

 Today we will focus on the topical application of aloe vera juice and gel on the hair and scalp.
 The soothing inner pulp of the aloe plant is highly beneficial.
 Below, I'll discuss three real aloe vera benefits for hair.
-You'll learn about the use of fresh aloe vera or bottled gel as a natural hair ingredient in your own hair care routine!
+You'll learn about the using aloe vera gel as a natural hair ingredient in your own hair care routine!

 The gooey insides of Aloe vera (A. barbadensis) leaves have been used for centuries both orally and topically.
 The aloe vera plant is revered for its healing properties.
 Let's learn how to improve our hair health with aloe vera.